powder left after incomplete burning of coal

 Soot CancerCausing Substances NCI

-Soot is a byproduct of the incomplete burning of organic (carboncontaining) materials, such as wood, fuel oil, plastics, and household refuse.
+Soot is a byproduct of the incomplete burning of organic (carboncontaining) materials, such as wood, fuel oil, plastics, and refuse.
 The fine black or brown powder that makes up soot may contain a number of carcinogens, including arsenic, cadmium, and chromium.
 How are people exposed to soot?

 Coal Environmental Problems Associated With The Burning Of Coal ...